LayerLens | advised by Adobe

 Initial Sketch of Z-Order

-Pilots’ weather diagrams → Visual cues depicting dimensional conditions
+Pilots’ weather diagrams → Visual cues for dimensional conditions

 As a former designer at an airline company, I was intrigued by how pilots visualize dimensional cloud conditions and found their weather diagrams on flights.
 The colors and lines in the diagrams inspired the Visual Coding concept in LayerLens.